 - 27. The Authority will ensure that the roles of the Authority Finance Director and the Force's Finance Director are clearly defined and understood.
 Each will have a relevant full CCAB financial qualification. - 28.
-The Authority Finance Director will provide financial advice to the Authority and the Accounting Officer; shall be involved in audit and will be an adviser to the Audit and
+The Authority Finance Director will provide financial advice to the Authority and the Accounting Officer; shall be involved in audit and will be an adviser to the Audit and Risk Assurance Committee; and will discharge the responsibilities set out in the Framework Document. - 29.
+The Authority Finance Director is responsible to the Chief Executive for:

-- Risk Assurance Committee; and will discharge the responsibilities set out in the Framework Document. - 29.
-The Authority Finance Director is responsible to the Chief Executive for: - 29.1.
-Providing financial advice to the Authority on all aspects of its activity including, in particular, strategic planning and policy-making; - 29.2.
-Leading and advising the Authority on the development of budget policies and link these to policing priority decisions; - 29.3.
-Preparing and monitoring the financial position of the Executive and reporting as appropriate to the Authority; - 29.4.
-Working with the Force's Finance Director on the financial evaluation of major capital investment projects and the management of their funding; - 29.5.
-Ensuring that statutory and other accounts are properly prepared, in accordance with prevailing Codes of Practice; - 29.6.
-Ensuring that arrangements for Treasury management are appropriate and secure and to approve any changes to these arrangements; - 29.7.
-Reviewing investment accounting and other financial policies; - 29.8.
-Reviewing and approving the Executive's financial statements; - 29.9.
-Working with the Chief Executive in advising, assuring and supporting members generally in the discharge of their statutory functions; - 29.10.
-Ensuring that the Chief Executive has appropriate financial advice (working with external consultants where necessary) in connection with the drafting and operation of Police Service Agreements; - 29.11.
-Overseeing the financial elements of the negotiations of Police Service Agreements and supporting the Chief Executive, as appropriate; - 29.12.
-Ensuring that arrangements regarding any Grant in Aid and Loans with the DfT are in place and properly accounted for. - 30.
-To enable the Authority Finance Director to discharge his or her responsibilities, the Chief Executive and the Chief Constable shall provide the Authority Finance Director with any information required and shall allow the Authority Finance Director access to the documents and records under their control. - 31.
-The Chief Executive is responsible for consulting the Authority Finance Director and seeking approval on any matter liable to affect the BTPF's finances materially, before any commitments are incurred. - 32.
-The Authority Finance Director is responsible for the proper administration of the Executive's financial affairs and shall be the principal financial adviser to the Authority with respect to the proper administration of the BTPF. - 33.
-The Force Finance Director shall ensure that the accounting systems agreed are observed and that the accounts, accounting control systems and supporting records of the Authority are maintained in accordance with proper practices and kept up to date. - 34.
-The Force Finance Director advises the Chief Constable on the tactical and strategic management of the budget allocated to the Force; the day-to-day
+29.1 Providing financial advice to the Authority on all aspects of its activity including, in particular, strategic planning and policy-making;

+29.2 Leading and advising the Authority on the development of budget policies and link these to policing priority decisions;

+29.3 Preparing and monitoring the financial position of the Executive and reporting as appropriate to the Authority;

+29.4 Working with the Force's Finance Director on the financial evaluation of major capital investment projects and the management of their funding;

+29.5 Ensuring that statutory and other accounts are properly prepared, in accordance with prevailing Codes of Practice;

+.-Item 4 i, Item 7.3: A မာ Item 11.1: 4 Item 14.1: с'n Item 14.2: 6 Item 14.3: 7 [To 00 [To

+29.6 Ensuring that arrangements for Treasury management are appropriate and secure and to approve any changes to these arrangements;

+29.7 Reviewing investment accounting and other financial policies;

+29.8 Reviewing and approving the Executive's financial statements;

+29.9 Working with the Chief Executive in advising, assuring and supporting members generally in the discharge of their statutory functions;

+29.10 Ensuring that the Chief Executive has appropriate financial advice (working with external consultants where necessary) in connection with the drafting and operation of Police Service Agreements;

+29.11 Overseeing the financial elements of the negotiations of Police Service Agreements and supporting the Chief Executive, as appropriate;

+29.12 Ensuring that arrangements regarding any Grant in Aid and Loans with the DfT are in place and properly accounted for.